Feeding and Swallowing in the Schools

 FAPE and IDEA guarantee educational equality.
 School therapists must choose between addressing safe feeding for students versus educationally appropriate IEP goals.
 This course will provide insight into writing and implementing goals for feeding and swallowing in the school setting.
 This course will also provide insight into documenting progress for us of assistive technology related to feeding and swallowing.

-- Demonstrate understanding of SLP’s role in writing and implementing goals within the school setting.
+- Demonstrate understanding of the SLP's role in writing and implementing goals within the school setting,

-- Understand best practice in documenting assistive technology related to feeding and swallowing compliance within team and school setting.
+- Identify best practices in documenting assistive technology related to feeding and swallowing compliance within the school setting.